Snowflake-Labs/spcs-templates/application-observability/README.md

 ### Building and Pushing Docker Container

 To build the Docker container and push it to Snowflake SPCS for execution, follow these steps:

+Change directory to `stock-snap-py` or `stock-snap-java` based on the language you want to use.

 Build the Docker image and upload it to your repository:
    ```bash